cabforum/smime/SBR.md

 The CA SHALL verify that Applicant controls the email accounts associated with all email addresses referenced in the Certificate or has been authorized by the email account holder to act on the account holder’s behalf.

-<b>Note:</b> Email addresses may be listed in Subscriber Certificates using Rfc822Names in the subjectAltName extension or in Subordinate CA Certificates via Rfc822Names in permittedSubtrees within the Name Constraints extension.
+<b>Note:</b> Email addresses may be listed in Subscriber Certificates using Rfc822Names or otherNames of type id-on-SmtpUTF8Mailbox in the subjectAltName extension or in Subordinate CA Certificates via Rfc822Names in permittedSubtrees within the Name Constraints extension.

 The CA's CP/CPS SHALL specify the procedures that the CA employs to perform this verification.
 CAs SHALL maintain a record of which domain validation method, including the relevant version number from the Baseline Requirements or S/MIME Baseline Requirements, used to validate every domain or email address in issued Certificates.